 Funding has certainly always been the most difficult task, explains Lisa Wallace, executive director.

 "This is an incredibly valuable watershed, in terms of habitat, water supply, and economic driver for our area.
 But as the only outlet for Lake Tahoe, we are in what we call the glory shadow of the lake," she says.
 "There is so much focus on protecting the lake, and it receives a tremendous amount of funding.
 But no money comes into the shadow."

 Wallace and her team tried numerous fundraising programs, unsuccessfully.

 "Everything we tried went flat, nothing rolled us forward," she says.

-After many years of searching and struggling, Wallace discovered the Benevon Model, for which the resources were available immediately.
+After many years of searching and struggling, Wallace discovered the Benevon Model.

 "We bought everything we could get our hands on," Wallace says, whose team began to self-implement Benevon's methods.
 They hosted Points of Entry and held their own Ask Event.